-Switch LEDs State Meaning T/M (green - ports 21 - 24 or 45- 48) On For the dual-personality ports, indicates the enabled connector: • if the "T" is on, the 10/100/1000Base-T RJ-45 connector is enabled. • if the "M" is on, the mini-GBIC connector is enabled.
-Fan Status On Normal operation, all fans are ok. (green) Blinking One of the unit's fans has failed.
+Switch LEDs State Meaning Fan Status On Normal operation, all fans are ok. (green) Blinking One of the unit's fans has failed.
 The switch Fault LED will be blinking simultaneously.
 RPS Status (green) On Blinking Normal operation.
-An HP ProCurve EPS/RPS unit is connected and operating correctly.
-The EPS/RPS could be powering the unit - see table below.
-The EPS/RPS is connected but may be powering another switch or the EPS/RPS has experienced a fault.
-Off The EPS/RPS is not connected or is not powered.
-The hlinking l The blinking behavior is an on/off cycle once every 1.6 seconds approximately
+A ProCurve RPS unit is connected and operating correctly.
+The RPS could be powering the unit - see table below.
+The RPS is connected but may be powering another switch or the RPS has experienced Off a fault.
+The RPS is not connected or is not powered.
+The blinking behavior is an on/off cycle once every 1.6 seconds, approximately.